You will need to carefully record your search strategy to ensure it is reproducible and verifiable, especially for publication.

 Now translate your search into other databases you are using, taking into account the unique language of each database - what symbols are used for truncation, wildcards, and so on, and the thesauri terms if applicable.

 You will most likely have to go back and refine your searches as new terms and subject headings present themselves.
 This will be an iterative process and can be helped by keeping a search planner as a living document throughout the process.
 Deakin University has a suggested search planner here which you could adapt.
+Or try the spreadsheet devised at Monash University, which has a different sheet for each database searched.

 For some great examples of how to record your search framework and strategy across various disciplines and databases, see Chapter 7 of this eBook: Foster, M. J., & Jewell, S. T. (Eds.).
 (2017).
 Assembling the pieces of a systematic review: A guide for librarians.
 Lanham, Maryland: Rowman & Littlefield.